mlesniak/raytracer/README.md

 # Introduction

-A simple raytracer.
-Note that the current state of this project is :boom: hacky :boom:, i.e. the code is not yet refactored, structured or documented.
+A simple raytracer using nothing but plain Java, a few helper classes, linerar algebra and physics.
+Note that the current state of this project is :boom: hacky :boom:, i .e. the code is not yet refactored, structured or documented.

 # Gallery